Rosmalen

 Rosmalen (/nl/) is a town in the province of North Brabant, in the south of the Netherlands.
 The town is located 6 kilometers east of the city of 's-Hertogenbosch (Den Bosch) and has been part of that municipality since 1996.
 Its population is around 37,240 on 1 January 2021.
 In 2005 the town began construction of a new neighbourhood, De Groote Wielen (named after the large kolks in the area created by flood water), to include 5,000 homes and other buildings.

-Rosmalen has a significant and locally well known football club, OJC Rosmalen.
-Many players from OJC have played for professional football clubs, like FC Den Bosch, RKC Waalwijk, Willem II.
-Rosmalen is also the home of the second-largest basketball club in the Netherlands: The Black Eagles.
-Well-known players like Kees Akerboom, Jr., Thijs Vermeulen, Robin Goossens and Rob van Mil demonstrate the success of the club in developing talented players.
+Rosmalen is home to the football club OJC Rosmalen.
+Players from OJC have played for professional football clubs, including FC Den Bosch, RKC Waalwijk, and Willem II.
+Rosmalen is also home to the basketball club The Black Eagles, which is the second-largest in the Netherlands.
+Players from the club include Kees Akerboom, Jr., Thijs Vermeulen, Robin Goossens, and Rob van Mil.

 Rosmalen is the location of the Autotron, formerly a car museum/attraction park and now a convention center.
 The park hosts an annual international tennis tournament in the summer, the Rosmalen Grass Court Championships.
 The park is located about 7 km east of 's-Hertogenbosch and can be reached via the A59.